-8.1 This policy is monitored on a day-to-day basis by the headteacher, who reports to governors on request about the effectiveness of the policy.

-8.2 The anti-bullying policy is the governors' responsibility, and they review its effectiveness annually.
-They do this by examining the school's log of any bullying incidents by discussion with the headteacher.
+- 8.1 This policy is monitored on a day-to-day basis by the head of school, who reports to governors on request about the effectiveness of the policy. - 8.2 The anti-bullying policy is the governors' responsibility, and they review its effectiveness annually.
+They do this by examining the school's log of any bullying incidents by discussion with the head of school.
 Governors analyse information for patterns of people, places or groups.
-They look out in particular for racist bullying, or bullying directed at children with disabilities or special educational needs.

-8.3 This policy will be reviewed every two years, or earlier if necessary.
+They look out in particular for racist bullying, or bullying directed at children with disabilities or special educational needs. - 8.3 This policy will be reviewed every two years, or earlier if necessary.